Encyclopedia Britannica celebrates 250th anniversary

 While college students now have access to a wide array of digital scholarly sources and online journals, the initial inquiry to research topics is done through internet search engines, leaving encyclopedias relics of the past.

-According to Hoffman, Bailey Library once maintained four to five sets of encyclopedias, including Encyclopaedia Britannica, that were ordered on a rotating basis but not every year to save costs, much like computers are replaced and upgraded every four years.
+According to Hoffman, Bailey Library once maintained four to five sets of encyclopedias, including Encyclopedia Britannica, that were ordered on a rotating basis but not every year to save costs, much like computers are replaced and upgraded every four years.
 Once a new encyclopedia was purchased for the reference section, the older version was offered through circulation before being completely removed from the shelves after another cycle.

 Bailey Library still has the first edition of the 1771 Encyclopaedia Britannica, which included just three volumes and 2,391 pages, although it's a facsimile published in 1971 to celebrate its bicentennial.
 The last printed edition in 2010 included 32 volumes and 32,640 pages.